 - The programming projects are a significant portion of this class, and are also the most common place for students to struggle.
 Several things about this class' programming projects may be new to you. - You may not have used Visual Studio before. - Intel x86 Assembler code will be new, and programming at the assembler level is very different from using higher level languages. - Stepping through the assembler code in the debugger will be new. - Don't be lulled into over-confidence from easy early assignments only to be surprised by later assignments.
 Watching the clock tick past midnight for an assignment that feels far from working is not enjoyable.
 It causes stress, and stress is bad, mmkay? - All source files (.asm files) must include a comment block at the top that contains your name and OSU email address, the class number/section, the assignment name, due date, and program description in your own words.
 Neglecting this information is a significant point loss on any assignment.
 See the CS271 Style Guide for more. - You can overcome a poor grade on one assignment and still do well in the class.
 Do not allow struggling on one programming assignment to cause you to be late on all programming assignments. - Don't miss submitting a programming assignment.
-You are much better off to submit a partially functional assignment than to not submit anything for an assignment. - You must submit all your assignments through Canvas. - Submit your work for each assignment as a single asm file through Canvas.
+You are much better off to submit a partially functional assignment by the deadline than to not submit anything for an assignment. - You must submit all your assignments through Canvas. - Submit your work for each assignment as a single asm file through Canvas.
 You should not need to submit any additional files for a programming assignment.
 If you use external library other than the Irvine32 library your code will fail to assemble and link in the standard Visual Studio environment that we use to grade the assignment.
 That means you will be disappointed with your grade.
 We expect you to make use of the Irvine32 library and no other libraries in your code.
-If you need to comment on your code, place your comments into the asm file. - You can submit your assignments more than once through Canvas.
-Each will be time stamped.
-We will grade only the last one submitted. - We reserve the right to ask you to explain a complicated piece of code.
+If you need to comment on your code, place your comments into the asm file. - Our standard practice is to grade the last on-time (before the due date) submission, unless you invoke your grace days.
+If you have made a submission prior to the due date, and plan to make another (late) submission without use of grace days, you should notify us in an assignment comment. - We reserve the right to ask you to explain a complicated piece of code.
 If you cannot explain your own code to us, you may be investigated for violation of student conduct.